raphaelm/django-i18nfield/README.rst

 How does it work then?
 It stores JSON data into a ``TextField``.
 Yes, this is kinda dirty and violates the `1NF`_.
 This makes it harder for non-django based programs to interact directly with your database and is not perfectly efficient in terms of storage space.
-It also loses you the ability to do useful lookups, searches and indices on internationalized fields.
+It also lacks the ability to do useful lookups, searches and indices on internationalized fields.
 If one of those things are important to you, **this project is not for you**, please choose one of the ones that we linked above.